CyberSecuriTim/ad-gpo-deployment/README.md

   - Specifically, creating (and deploying) a GPO to authorize Remote Desktop Access to created Non-Admin Users.
   - Creating (and deploying) a GPO to trigger account lockouts after a certain number of incorrect password attempts

-- NOTE: To successfully perform this lab, a properly installed and configured Active Directory Domain is required including a functioning domain controller and at least one client connected to this domain controller.
+- NOTE: To successfully perform this lab, a properly installed and configured Active Directory Domain is required, including a functioning domain controller and at least one client connected to this domain controller.
   - For a comprehensive step-by-step tutorial on how to achieve this please take a look at my previous lab linked below:
       - [Active Directory Installation](https://github.com/CyberSecuriTim/ad-configuration)